VenkataChandresh/ios-app-bmi-calculator/README.md

 # 📱 iOS App - BMI Calculator

 A simple **Body Mass Index (BMI) Calculator** iOS app built in **Swift (UIKit)**.
-This project was created as part of a practice exam for iOS App Development.

 ---